-This document explains how to preserve persistent visitor identification across properties and solutions as major browsers implement tracking prevention measures for cookies.
+This document discusses options for preserving persistent visitor identification across properties and solutions as major browsers implement tracking prevention measures for cookies.

 These browser limitations reflect a broader move away from anonymous third-party tracking towards explicit sharing of information between users and brands they trust.
 To support this move, Adobe provides ways for customers to supplement traditional cookies by including durable identifiers collected via their first-party relationships.